Prosecutor: Officer kicked Rayshard Brooks after shooting

 “Mr. Brooks violently attacked two officers and disarmed one of them.
 When Mr. Brooks turned and pointed an object at Officer Rolfe, any officer would have reasonably believed that he intended to disarm, disable or seriously injure him,” the lawyers said in a statement.

 The prosecutor said Brooks “never presented himself as a threat” during a more than 40-minute interaction with officers before the shooting.
-They found him asleep behind the wheel of his car in the restaurant’s drive-thru, and a breath test showed he was intoxicated.
+An officer found him asleep behind the wheel of his car in the restaurant’s drive-thru, and a breath test showed he was intoxicated.

 “Mr. Brooks on the night of this incident was calm, he was cordial and really displayed a cooperative nature,” Howard said.